gpeiris/OAR-Dashboard/README.md

 | `V5Gy`        | Percentage of OAR Volume receiving 5Gy                 | All                 |
 | `D5cc`        | Absolute dose received by 5cc of the OAR               | All                 |
 | `D0cc`        | Absolute dose received by 0cc of the OAR               | All                 |

+If the plot does not immediately open, the development server address will print in the terminal.
+Copy-paste the address into a web browser and the plot should open.